MarcosMene/react_modal_mm/README.md

 #### Usage/Example

-You can write littles messages inside of the modal.
+You can write little messages inside of the modal.
 For this example, I have used **content="Employee created!"**.

 ```javascript
 import { Modal } from "modal_mm";